mshanGithub/msbotframework/specs/botframework-activity/botframework-activity.md

 `A7613`: Senders MUST NOT use relative IRIs within the `type` field, nor require JSON-LD IRI resolution to understand a type identifier.

-#### Entity $instance
+### Entity instance

-The `$instance` field is optional, and when present it contains a reference to the text where the entity was mentioned.
+The `entityInstance` type references to source information about where the entity was mentioned.
+This specification includes source data to refer to the `text` field although others may be added in the future.
 The value of the `$instance` field is a complex object with fields `text`, `startIndex`, and `endIndex`.
 The `text` field is a string containing a copy of the text within the [`text`](#Text) field in the activity root; `startIndex` is a number containing the index of the first character where `text` is found (inclusive); `endIndex` is a number containing the index after the last character where `text` is found (exclusive).

-`A7620`: Senders MAY include the `$instance` field within an entity.

-`A7621`: Senders MUST NOT include the `$instance` field if its `text` field is empty or null or the contents of its `text` field cannot be found within the `text` field in the activity root.
+`A7620`: Senders MUST NOT include the `$instance` field if its `text` field is empty or null or the contents of its `text` field cannot be found within the `text` field in the activity root.

-`A7622`: The `startIndex` field MUST be an integer greater than or equal to zero and less than the length of the `text` field in the activity root.
+`A7621`: The `startIndex` field MUST be an integer greater than or equal to zero and less than the length of the `text` field in the activity root.

-`A7623`: The `endIndex` field MUST be an integer greater than zero and less than or equal to the length of the `text` field in the activity root.
+`A7622`: The `endIndex` field MUST be an integer greater than zero and less than or equal to the length of the `text` field in the activity root.
 Its value MUST be greater than the `startIndex` value.

-`A7624`: The contents of the `text` field within `$instance` MUST contain characters ordinally identical to the value of the `text` field in the activity root starting at `startIndex` characters from the beginning and ending immediately before `endIndex` characters from the beginning.
+`A7623`: The contents of the `text` field within `$instance` MUST contain characters ordinally identical to the value of the `text` field in the activity root starting at `startIndex` characters from the beginning and ending immediately before `endIndex` characters from the beginning.

 ### Suggested actions